 Put a light layer of gravel along the bottom of the tray.
 Add a couple of inches of the best soil for the type of plants you’ve chosen.
 Make sure the tray has enough soil to be firm all across the tray and around the plants.
 Add the plants and cover the soil in a light layer of pea gravel and moss to suit your design.

 Feeling inspired?
-Have your own DIY Succulent Garden Ideas?
-These easy indoor succulents make great decor.
-Follow the links above to get the things you’ll need.
+Ready to design your own Fun Vintage DIY Indoor Fairy Garden Idea?
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!